One Woman Is Not Enough?

 One Woman Is Not Enough?
 (German: Eine Frau genügt nicht?) is a 1955 West German drama film directed by Ulrich Erfurth and starring Hilde Krahl, Hans Söhnker and Rudolf Forster.
 It was shot at the Tempelhof Studios in West Berlin and on location in Munich and around Lake Starnberg.
 The film's sets were designed by the art directors Erich Kettelhut and Johannes Ott.

 Synopsis

 After a number of years of marriage, which remains childless, Ernst Vossberg has an affair with his secretary Renate and gets her pregnant.
-She then confronts his wife Maria and demands she release him.
-She refuses and sometime later, after the mistress has given birth, they physically confront each other and Renate is killed.
+She then confronts his wife Maria and demands she divorce him.
+Maria refuses and sometime later, after the mistress has given birth, they physically confront each other and Renate is killed.
 Maria then faces a trial for murder.